 Muscles in the nostril can get frozen

 Hyperacusis, a condition where the elderly perceives a normal sound as unusually loud

 Recent research studies have pointed towards a link between Bell’s palsy and the increased risk of non–hemorrhagic stroke in the affected population.
-This link can associate with the fact that there is also an increased risk of stroke in patients with HSV–1 virus.
+This link can associate with the fact that there is also an increased risk of stroke in patients with the HSV–1 virus.
 This further explains a positive relationship between the virus and the development of Bell’s palsy.
 Also, check out this post on strokes.

 It can be difficult to attend to your loved one with bells palsy, but it’s not impossible.
 With the right knowledge, you can do this.
 Don’t forget about taking care of yourself and keeping your business going while you are caregiving.
-I’m here to assist you on this journey, schedule your planning session with me so we can look at how to keep your life and your business running smoothly.
+I’m here to assist you on this journey.
+Schedule your planning session with me so we can look at how to keep your life and your business running smoothly.